International Green Construction Code

 The International Green Construction Code (IGCC) is a set of guidelines that aim to improve the sustainability and environmental performance of buildings during their design, construction, and operation.
 It was introduced by the International Code Council (ICC), a non-profit organization that provides building safety and fire prevention codes for the United States and other countries.
-It is a model code designed to be mandatory where it’s implemented.
+It is a model code designed to be mandatory where it is implemented.

 The IgCC is the first of its kind, a national green code that builds upon pre-existing codes such as the IBC, IECC and other 'I-Codes' by adding extra green provisions.

 History

 The International Code Council (ICC) developed the IgCC in 2009 (Public Version 1.0).
 Since then, there have been five editions of the code, with the most recent being the 2021 IgCC.
 The 2018 version of the code was co-developed by the ICC and the American Society of Heating, Refrigeration and AirConditioning Engineers (ASHRAE).
 Chapter 1 of the code is handled by the ICC and the remaining technical content is based on standards developed by ASHRAE in ANSI/ASHRAE/ICC/USGBC/IES Standard 189.1.